What are the aims of the Washington College Externship/Job Shadowing Program?

 How is a successfully completed externship tracked/recorded by the college?

-- While externships are not academic credit bearing activities and therefore do not appear on academic transcripts, all completed externships are recorded by the registrar’s office and become part of the student’s four year experiential learning plan.
+- While externships are not academic credit bearing activities and therefore do not appear on academic transcripts, all completed externships are recorded by the registrar’s office and become part of the student’s 4 year experiential learning plan.

 - Students are also encouraged to include externships on their personal resumes